 The Geomatics Profession: Looking Forward to the Next Decade - 03/03/2020

-Welcome to a new decade.
 As the years progress towards 2030, many challenges and opportunities may emerge for the profession across a wide spectrum of activities.
 The democratization of geospatial data and the rapid advancement of technologies to capture this data require a skilled labour force.
-Where will the surveyors, geospatial scientists, and spatial data specialists come from?
+Where will the surveyors, geospatial scientists and spatial data specialists come from?

 The UN’s growing awareness of the importance of our oceans and seas will hopefully develop further into real sustainable actions and outcomes which should require further reliable and cost-effective data acquisition and data management solutions.
 I believe the general levels of underinvestment in the offshore and hydrographic sector will be rectified in order to progress our knowledge of this least well-known frontier.
 Pressure is being brought to bear on countries and organizations to develop and implement serious and sustainable management plans for the seas and oceans.
 Our knowledge of these environments is increasing, but so too is the need to understand how the seas and oceans can sustain us.
 Some regimes are more reticent about sharing data and information as it is seen as an advantage and therefore of strategic value.
 Intellectual rights, inventions and data analytics will be put under pressure as new ideas and applications develop.
 So too will the release and access to spatial data itself which can often be withheld under the threat of some form of a security risk.
 Of course, the whole momentum of new technologies and their associated applications to enable their uptake, use and implementation of data and spatial data in particular will continue to emerge and challenge some of these perceptions.
 The new and exciting initiatives are being implemented across an ever-widening community of users which I think offers many opportunities.